yasmensarhan27/23-Homework3G4/FinalDocumentation.md

+**Background:**
+A brief introduction of lambda function and map function is given.

+**Lambda Function:**
+A lambda function, also known as an anonymous function or lambda expression, is a way to create small, inline, and nameless functions in Python.
+Lambda functions are typically used for simple operations or calculations.
+**Example of Lambda function**
+1)
+add = lambda x, y: x + y
+result = add(3, 5)
+print(result)  # Output: 8

+2)
+numbers = [1, 2, 3, 4, 5]
+squared = list(map(lambda x: x**2, numbers))
+print(squared)  # Output: [1, 4, 9, 16, 25]

+**Map Function:**

+The map() function in Python is used to apply a given function to all elements of an iterable (e.g., a list, tuple, or other iterable data structures) and return an iterator.
+It takes two arguments: the function to apply and the iterable to apply it to.
+The result is an iterator that yields the results of applying the function to each element of the iterable one by one.

+**Example of syntax of map function**
+1)
+numbers = [1, 2, 3, 4, 5]
+squared = list(map(lambda x: x**2, numbers))
+print(squared)  # Output: [1, 4, 9, 16, 25]

 >**Work Calculation and Testing Script by using lambda function and map function:**

 This Python script defines a function for calculating work done by a car as a function of its velocities and mass.